-The Oklahoma City Stars won their ninth NAIA Division 1 Women’s Basketball National Championship Tuesday with a 73-66 win over the Lewis-Clark State Warriors at Rimrock Auto Arena.
+The Oklahoma City Stars won their ninth NAIA Division I Women’s Basketball National Championship Tuesday with a 73-66 win over the Lewis-Clark State Warriors at Rimrock Auto Arena.

 Daniela Wallen led the Stars with 25 points and nine rebounds.
-She was 9-19 from the field, and 2-2 from three-point range, with both makes coming at the shot clock buzzer.
+She was 9 of 19 from the field, and 2 of 2 from 3-point range, with both makes coming at the shot clock buzzer.
 Wallen was named the tournament MVP.

-Daniela Galindo added 19 points for Oklahoma City, while Mariana Duran chipped in 15 and seven assists in the Stars’ fourth title game win in the last six years.
+Daniela Galindo added 19 points for Oklahoma City, while Mariana Duran chipped in 15 and seven assists in the Stars’ fourth title-game win in the past six years.

 After a back-and-forth opening eight minutes, Oklahoma City took control late in the first quarter.
-Galindo hit three three-pointers in the first half, while Wallen added 14 points and six rebounds.
+Galindo hit three 3-pointers in the first half, while Wallen added 14 points and six rebounds.

 Wallen collected her own miss and hit a putback with 5:15 to play in the second quarter to put the Stars up 10.
 Oklahoma City exploited a clear height advantage to win the rebounding battle 20-13 in the first 20 minutes.